Laendrun/BusinessCentralBlob/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the LGPL-3.0 License.
 You can find more information in the [LICENSE](LICENSE) file.